kammitama5/kammitama5.github.io/_posts/2017-8-3-Thursday-August-3rd.md

 <img src="/images/hpe/hpe_001.png" width="500">

+- The Trip up was surprisingly drama-free.
+I tried a different service and it was quite nicer, with internet that worked.
+  I think I'll do that again next time.

 ## Hung out a bit...

 - I went up to a Starbucks in Palo Alto and randomly met a CS professor